Halong Bay (photo: Herr-Bert)

 Southeast Asia casts an allure like no other.
 From pristine beaches to bustling cities and everything in between, this magical part of the world is hugely popular with backpackers the world over.

-Picking a top 10 of must see destinations from Southeast Asia is no easy feat.
-In a region so varied it’s no real surprise that everyone has their own favourite part.
+Picking a top 10 must-see destinations from Southeast Asia is no easy feat.
+In a region so varied, it's no real surprise that everyone has their favorite part.

 1. Halong Bay, Vietnam